EvangelosKafantaris/OSNP/README.md

 Outlier Simulation for Network Physiology.

-The script outlierVarSegGen contains the function used in the manuscript:
+The script outlierVarSegGen contains the Matlab function used in the manuscript:

 Assessment of Outliers and Detection of Artifactual Network Segments using Univariate and Multivariate Dispersion Entropy on Physiological Signals, Entropy, 2021